 Oh boy, this is like picking a car for someone who has never driven, so let’s start with a process of elimination.
 Forget the base stations, vehicle versions or anything not super portable or requiring an external power source.
 Let’s also not look at anything over $100.

-That makes things a lot easier and takes us to a Chinese radio made by Baofeng.
+That makes things a lot easier and takes us to a Chinese hand-held radio made by Baofeng.
 For what you pay, the Baofengs are good budget radios and more than enough to enter the hobby.
 Since you’ll eventually want a few radios in the arsenal, even if you go big, the Baofeng will always have its place.

 Baofeng UV-5R